Granulomatosis with polyangiitis (GPA)

 These act on inflammation, and may include:

 GPA is usually a chronic condition, with periods where the disease is active, and other periods where it is not.
-The initial goal of treatment is to help patients enter remission, which is when there is an absence of signs or symptoms related to the disease.
+The initial goal of treatment is to help patients enter remission, which is when there is an absence of signs or symptoms related to the active disease.
 This phase of treatment is called "induction."
-Doctors will then transition a patient to "maintenance" treatment, which is to help keep the disease in remission.
+Once remission is achieved, doctors will then transition a patient to "maintenance" treatment, which is to help keep the disease in remission.

 During treatment, doctors will:

 GPA symptoms can come back or new symptoms can arise after being in remission.
 This is often called a "relapse".
-It would be treated similarly to the original medications you were given.
+It would be treated similarly to the original medicines you were given.

 What type of doctors treat GPA?